 Strawberry and Goat Cheese Bruschetta

-- 2 tsp olive oil or more to taste
+- 2 teaspoon olive oil, or more to taste

 - Place sliced baguette pieces on the parchment paper, about 1 inch apart, and brush the tops with olive oil.
 If desired, lightly season with salt and pepper.